wovo/godafoss-c-/readme.md

 This is where I throw in all my previous work.
 It is for now (and maybe forever) work in progress.

+THIS IS WORK IN PROGRESS, NOT YET FIT FOR USE.

 naming and architecture
 - no heap, no RTTI, no exceptions, no function indirection
 - constexpr rulez! (provide alternative to math?)